 Maxim P. Harrell

-“The Burkle Center Internship has provided me with the professional experience needed to begin the fulfilling career I am dreaming of in International Relations.
-As an Intern, you have the opportunity not only to organize major events with politicians, activists and distinguished lecturers but the chance to take leadership as an essential part of the center.
+“The Burkle Center internship has provided me with the professional experience needed to begin the fulfilling international relations career I dream of.
+As an intern, you have the opportunity not only to organize major events with politicians, activists and distinguished lecturers but the chance to take leadership as an essential part of the center.
 I have gained both soft and hard skills during my office hours from excel, podcasting and InDesign to public speaking.
 Additionally, the most fulfilling aspect of the internship has been the supportive community that I found with my fellow interns and management with Alexandra and Odessa.
 Students rarely find the opportunity to prepare themselves for work in IR, public politics or affairs while keeping focus on academics along with the chance to ask questions throughout, with a cohort that wants you to succeed.
 I would therefore highly recommend this internship to any hard-working student who wants to bolster their UCLA degree with flexible, hands-on work experience.”